Catholic Indulgences

 Over the last few years I have heard complaints of people calling Catholic Ministers Priest and Father.
 To be honest, before I came to understand the reasoning for calling a Catholic Minister Father, I had a problem with that title myself.
 After extensive research into this, I am more than…

-Tags: god, christian, christ
+Tags: god, christ, christian

 • 12